MultiSafepay/docs/content/faq/getting-started/test-payment-details.md

 You can test Intersolve gift cards.

-Testing environment: When activating a gift card as payment method in your live MultiSafepay Control, you can test it before go live.
+Testing environment: When activating a gift card as a payment method in your live MultiSafepay Control, you can test it before going live.

 Possible errors: Any other coupon code receives the error **Invalid card number**.